yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * Stock Exchange Daily Official List (SEDOL)

 SEDOL is a list of security identifiers used in the United Kingdom and Ireland for clearing purposes.
 The numbers are assigned by the London Stock Exchange.

+* Gilt (英国国债)

+A gilt is a UK Government liability in sterling, issued by HM Treasury and listed on the London Stock Exchange.
+The term “gilt” or “gilt-edged security” is a reference to its high credibility that the UK gov never failed to make interest or principal payments on gilts as they fall due.

+* Arbitrage (套利)

+Arbitrage is the practice of taking advantage of a difference in prices in two or more markets; striking a combination of matching deals to capitalise on the difference, the profit being the difference between the market prices at which the unit is traded.

+* Arbitrage Bond

+An arbitrage bond is a debt security with a lower interest rate issued by a municipality prior to the call date of the municipality's existing higher-rate security.